DOTA-TATE: Gallium-68 DOTA-TATE

 68Ga DOTA-TATE (gallium-68 dotatate, GaTate) is used to measure tumor SSR density and whole-body bio-distribution via PET imaging.
 68Ga DOTA-TATE imagery has a much higher sensitivity and resolution compared to 111In octreotide gamma camera or SPECT scans, due to intrinsic modality differences.
+It is commonly used to confirm the presence of paragangliomas and pheochromocytomas.

 Copper-64 DOTA-TATE

 Copper (64Cu) oxodotreotide or copper Cu 64 dotatate, sold under the brand name Detectnet, is a radioactive diagnostic agent indicated for use with positron emission tomography (PET) for localization of somatostatin receptor positive neuroendocrine tumors (NETs) in adults.
 It was FDA approved in September 2020.
 These are the same indications for as the gallium DOTA-TATE scans, but Cu-64 has advantages over Ga-68 in having a 12-hour half life rather than the much shorter one-hour half life of Ga-68, making it easier to transport from central production locations.